Search results for:

 Tags: attackers, attacks, crime, Cyber Crime, data center security, dedicated hosting, device management, hackers, hacking, hosting, Hostwinds, information technology, internet, malicious, malicious software, Microsoft, networking, networks, online, search, security, servers, software, technology, web hosting, web site

-Researchers at the security company Symantec claim that a “unpatched security vulnerability” in Microsoft’s Internet Explorer browser – versions 9 and 10 – has been “exploited by hackers in a widespread attack aimed at stealing users’ online banking credentials“, according to an article published by The Daily Caller website.
-The article indicates that the vulnerability – which attracted numerous, dramatic attacks – was noted on a blog posted by Symantec on Tuesday saying that “attacks by hackers shifted from smaller, targeted groups to a more widespread and far-reaching base of users.”
+Researchers at the security company Symantec claim that an "unpatched security vulnerability" in Microsoft's Internet Explorer browser – versions 9 and 10 – has been "_exploited by hackers in a widespread attack aimed at stealing users' online banking credentials," according to an article published by The Daily Caller website.
+The report indicates that the vulnerability – which attracted numerous, dramatic attacks – was noted on a blog posted by Symantec on Tuesday, saying that "attacks by hackers shifted from smaller, targeted groups to a more widespread and far-reaching base of users."

-Since the original attack, this flaw has been discovered on numerous websites including “a mountain hiking community, dating service, language educator, financial market information provider, Japanese tour provider, online shopping outlet, and the French aerospace association GIFAS“,according to the article.
-The article indicates that all websites affected “were found to either be hosting the exploit or had an outside mechanism installed to load the hack into users’ systems from another infected site.”
+Since the initial attack, this flaw has been discovered on numerous websites, including "_a mountain hiking community, dating service, language educator, financial market information provider, Japanese tour provider, online shopping outlet, and the French aerospace association GIFAS," according to the article.
+The article indicates that all websites affected "_were found to either be hosting the exploit or had an outside mechanism installed to load the hack into users' systems from another infected site._"

 Written by Bryon Turcotte / February 28, 2014